react-native-community/boost-for-react-native/README.md

 You probably don't want to directly use this repository.
 Its sole purpose is to distribute the Boost code for building React Native.

+This library does not necessarily follow semver.
+It follows Boost's versioning plus a number in the prerelease identifier position.
+React Native declares the exact version of this library it depends on instead of using semver ranges.

 ## Upgrading Boost

 First, download a new version of Boost, e.g.: http://www.boost.org/users/history/version_1_63_0.html